Posted on

 I was asked to contribute to an article on the Living Etc. website exploring the rising popularity of the curiosity cabinet and ideas for styling them.
 Below you can read my full thoughts on the subject.

 The display cabinet has always been a favourite piece of mine.
 I’ve created quite a few over the years, from art deco designs to gilded opulence and modern maximalism.
-It’s become commonplace for these types of cabinets to be used as drinks cabinets, with ‘cocktail cabinets’ and ‘gin cabinets’ particularly popular but recently I’ve seen a move away from this towards using them for what they were originally intended for – displaying treasured possessions.
+It’s become commonplace for these types of antique and vintage cabinets to be used as drinks cabinets, with ‘cocktail cabinets’ and ‘gin cabinets’ particularly popular but recently I’ve seen a move away from this towards using them for what they were originally intended for – displaying treasured possessions.

 I think one reason for this is that people are less interested in simply following trends, wanting to create a more personal and considered style of their own.
 They want their interiors to be an expression of themselves and to reflect their own stories and interests.
-Glass fronted cabinets are an ideal way to bring meaningful objects together and display them in a cohesive way.
+Glass fronted display cabinets are an ideal way to bring meaningful objects together and display them in a cohesive way.

-So, how do you go about choosing the right cabinet to display your treasures?
+So, how to choose the right cabinet to display your treasures?
 I’m a great believer in choosing something because you love it.
 I like to mix old and new styles in my interiors as well as within the furniture pieces I create.
 You don’t have to stick to one style or era – an ornate gilded cabinet can look stunning in a minimalist space just as a sleek modern or mid-century design can provide a dramatic contrast to the elaborate details of a period property.
 Think about whether you want the cabinet to be a focal point within the room or to blend in with its surroundings.
 Consider what you want to display and make sure it will fit – both physically and aesthetically.

 Gilded glass cabinet with green wallpaper